LoJunKai/Plant-e/README.md

 ## Installation

-It is recccomended to use VSCode as an IDE, along with [micropy-cli](https://github.com/BradenM/micropy-cli) as it provides:
+It is recommended to use VSCode as an IDE, along with [micropy-cli](https://github.com/BradenM/micropy-cli) as it provides:

 * Linting
 * Dependency management
 * Version Control System (VCS) compatibility

+To set up the project on a local machine for development:

 ```
 # Clone project